Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "He has poured out" See SPECIAL TOPIC: POURED OUT

 2:34 "the Lord said to my lord" This is a quote from Psalm 110:1 (YHWH...Adon).
-Jesus uses it in Matt.
+Jesus uses this Psalm in Matt.
 22:41-46.
 In the NT it shows the dual aspect of the kingdom; Jesus is already at God's right, but His enemies are not yet His footstool.
 This shows the "already but not yet" nature of NT revelation.

 SPECIAL TOPIC: NAMES FOR DEITY, D.